THRESHER SHARK DIVES

 Why Choose Malapascua Diving?

 Malapascua Diving offers an unparalleled experience for both novice and experienced divers.
 Known primarily for its thresher sharks, Malapascua Diving allows you to witness these magnificent creatures in their natural habitat.
-Monad Shoal, the most famous dive site for thresher sharks, is a must-visit for anyone diving in Malapascua.
+Kimud Shoal, the most famous dive site for thresher sharks, is a must-visit for anyone diving in Malapascua.

 In addition to thresher sharks, Malapascua Diving provides opportunities to explore stunning coral reefs, diverse marine life, and incredible underwater formations.
 Dive sites such as Gato Island, Lighthouse Reef, and the Dona Marilyn Wreck each offer unique diving experiences, making Malapascua Diving a versatile destination for all kinds of divers.